BonoboApp/php_file_uploader/README.md

 # Usage

 Drop it on a PHP-enabled folder and open index.php.
-It should work right ot of the box.
+It should work right out of the box.

 # License